 Butternut Tamales with flavorful Pumpkin Seed -Cilantro Sauce over a bed of seasoned black beans, topped with pickled onions and crunchy radishes!
 A flavorful vegetarian dinner.
 Gluten Free and Vegan adaptable!
 Can be made ahead!

-17 corn husks, soaked (12 tamales plus 4-5 extra for lining the pot and breakage)
+16-20 corn husks, soaked (12 tamales plus extra for doubling up, lining the pot and/or breakage)

 - one onion, diced